Ada Summers: Early and personal life

 She was born in Oldham in 1861, where her father George Broome owned a textile mill.

 In 1881, she married John Summers JP, of the John Summers & Sons steelworks.
 His family owned the Globe Ironworks in Stalybridge.
 They had four children, Kathleen, John Broome, Gerald, and Ada.
 John died in 1903, aged nineteen, when he fell from a hotel window in St Ives, Cornwall.
 Their son Gerald Summers (1885-1969) became a painter.
 Her husband died in 1910.

 Political and judicial career

 Summers was elected as a Liberal Party councillor in Stalybridge in 1912.
 She was then elected mayor in November 1919, and served until 1921.
 As Mayor of Stalybridge, she was ex officio a Justice of the Peace, and was sworn in as the first female Justice of the Peace in England on 31 December 1919, one week after the Sex Disqualification (Removal) Act 1919 came into force.
-In October 1920 she was appointed a Justice of the Peace in the borough in her own right, again the first woman in Britain to do so.
+In October 1920 she was appointed a Justice of the Peace in the borough in her own right, again the first woman in Britain to be so appointed.

 She was appointed a Member of the Order of the British Empire in 1918, and became an honorary Freeman of the borough in 1939.